 Boston Home Center

-COVID-19 update: Due to the current public health emergency, we are not able to accept walk-ins for counseling.
+COVID-19 update: Due to COVID-19, we are not able to accept walk-ins for counseling.
 Our call center is open.
-Please call 617-635-4663 or email us at HomeCenter@boston.gov with any questions about our programs.
-If you need help, make sure to check out our Rental Relief Fund, as well as our mortgage relief partnership with 12 local banks.
+Have questions about our programs?
+Please call 617-635-4663 or email us at HomeCenter@boston.gov.

 Have mortgage worries?

 If you are a Boston homeowner worried about making your mortgage payments because your income has been affected by COVID-19, Mayor Walsh wants you to know that help is available for you.
 During this health emergency, it may be possible for you to defer your mortgage payments.Who to contact